The Great Global Cleanup

 No stranger to clean ups, this past Earth Day, Maqoor organized several successful cleanup events with EARTHDAY.ORG directly so they were keen to mark World Clean Up Day too.
 This year Maqoor’s regional leaders coordinated cleanups throughout the entire country of Armenia.
 Maqoor National Coordinator, Mkrtich Grigoryan, who was on the ground at many of them emphasized the significance of the event, saying, “The cleanup highlights the power of collective action for a greener Armenia.
 We’ve not only restored a cherished public space but also sparked a movement toward lasting environmental responsibility.”

-The U.S. Embassy in Yerevan also took part in the movement, inviting their Green Team and their families to participate in a cleanup event in Yerevan, Armenia’s ancient capital, further supporting the cause.
+The U.S. Embassy Yerevan Green Team also joined the movement and in collaboration with Maqoor NGO and the Yerevan Municipality, organized a clean-up at Victory Park of Yerevan, Armenia’s ancient capital, further supporting the cause.

 Maqoor NGO is a dynamic youth-led environmental organization powered by a passionate group of youth volunteers, primarily aged 14-19, showcasing how powerful Armenia’s youth environmental movement is becoming.